artaktavi/UTest/README.md

 }
 ```

-Test will register automatically, so that's all you need to do to create test.
+Test will register automatically, so that's all you need to do.